js-fullstack/duck-type/README.md

 # duck-type

-Duck type is a JavaScript library, which provide a **natural way** to define and validate your data structure in JavaScript.
+Duck type is a schema and validator JavaScript library, which provide a **natural way** to define schema and validate your data structure in JavaScript.
 The purpose of this library is try to help you to build up 'Complicated But Robust JavaScript Program', especially when you have to teamwork with other peoples, or developing your code based on unstable API.

 ## Getting Started